 - Prioritizing your well-being and reducing stress levels

 It is essential that you feel comfortable about your upcoming procedure and fully understand the process.
-Dr. Xu encourages people to ask any questions about their surgery or recovery.
+We encourage patients to ask any questions about their surgery or recovery.

 Recovery will depend on which procedures you choose to have done.
 Initially, you should avoid any heavy lifting.
 After both liposuction and fat transfer, you must wear a compression garment to help shape the treated areas as they heal.
 For the first two weeks after buttock fat transfer, you should not sit on your buttocks to help the fat cells survive.
 You should continue to wear the compression garment and avoid strenuous exercise for up to six weeks.

 After your surgery, you will feel moderate discomfort.
 The amount of pain you feel depends on a number of factors such as: